EricFram/anderbot-groupme-forwarding/README.md

 Add the following config variables based on your bot configuration

 - BOT_ID (random numbers and letters assigned when you register bot on GroupMe)
-- BOT_NAME (customer name assigned when you register bot on GroupMe)
+- BOT_NAME (custom name assigned when you register bot on GroupMe)
 - FORWARDING_ADDRESS (URL of your Slackbot)